Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space: Methodology

 In this section we summarise the covariance model we adopt for the set of configuration-space correlation functions spanning the cosmic shear and redshift-space density fields, $\{ \xi_\pm(\theta), \gamma_t(\theta), \xi^\ell(s) \}$.
 The foundation of the model is a Gaussian analytical covariance including sample variance, noise and mixed terms.
 Our implementation of these terms for the cosmic shear and galaxy-galaxy lensing correlations is presented by \cite{2025OJAp....8E..24B}, where our computations follow the methods of \cite{2017MNRAS.470.2100K} and \cite{2021A&A...646A.129J}.
 For the cosmic shear covariance we include super-sample variance \citep{2013PhRvD..87l3504T}, and we also apply a small-scale noise correction based on the number of observed pairs within the survey geometry \citep{2018MNRAS.479.4998T}.
 The galaxy-galaxy lensing covariance is corrected for boundary effects using an ensemble of fast mocks matched to the footprint of the lensing surveys, as discussed by \cite{2024MNRAS.533..589Y}.
 We do not include a non-Gaussian contribution to the cosmic shear and galaxy-galaxy lensing covariance, which is currently negligible for the cases of interest \citep{2021A&A...646A.129J}.

 In this paper we extend the Gaussian analytical covariance to include the correlation function multipoles $\xi^\ell(s)$, and their cross-covariance with $\xi_\pm(\theta)$ and $\gamma_t(\theta)$.
 We believe that these analytical cross-covariances in configuration space are new to the literature and we present them in Appendix \ref{sec:covxil}.
 Analytical auto-covariances for $\xi^\ell(s)$ have been previously discussed by \cite{2016MNRAS.457.1577G}, and the cross-covariance in Fourier space was studied by \cite{2022PhRvD.106f3536T}, who concluded that it was negligible for cosmological studies.
 In our study we repeated the tests for the importance of these cross-covariance terms, as presented in Appendix \ref{sec:crosscovariance}.
+We confirm that the contribution of these terms is also negligible in configuration space for this analysis, however, we keep the full cross-covariance for the sake of completeness.

 The Gaussian analytical covariance is less accurate for the auto-covariances of $\xi^\ell(s)$ than for the lensing correlation functions, because $\xi^\ell(s)$ is dominated by sample variance rather than noise, rendering the ``boundary effects'' of the sample geometry more significant in this case.
 For this reason, in our fiducial covariance we replaced the Gaussian analytical $\xi^\ell(s)$ auto-covariance with a more accurate semi-analytical determination using the {\sc RascalC}\footnote{\url{https://rascalc.readthedocs.io/en/latest/}} code \citep{2025JCAP...01..145R}, which includes the effects of survey geometry and non-Gaussianity, and is the covariance model provided by the DESI-DR1 Key Project analysis \citep{2025JCAP...07..017A}.